phaserjs/phaser/README.md

 Contributing
 ------------

-If you find a bug (highly likely!) then please report it on github or our forum.
+If you find a bug then please report it on github or our forum.

-If you have a feature request, or have written a small game or demo that shows Phaser in use, then please get in touch.
+If you have a feature request, or have written a game or demo that shows Phaser in use, then please get in touch.
 We'd love to hear from you.

 You can do this on the Phaser board that is part of the [HTML5 Game Devs forum](http://www.html5gamedevs.com/forum/14-phaser/) or email: rich@photonstorm.com

+If you issue a Pull Request for Phaser, please only ever do so againt the `dev` branch and *not* against the `master` branch.

-Before submitting a pull request, please run your code through [JSHint](http://www.jshint.com/) to check for stylistic or formatting errors.
+Before submitting a pull request please run your code through [JSHint](http://www.jshint.com/) to check for stylistic or formatting errors.
 To use JSHint, first install it by running `npm install jshint`, then test your code by running `jshint src`.
 This isn't a requirement, we are happy to receive pull requests that haven't been JSHinted, so don't let it put you off contributing - but do know that we'll reformat your source before going live with it.

 Bugs?